ThioJoe/BasicStabilityAPI-GUI/README.md

  - Automatically retrieve and download upscaled images
 - Uses log file which details and tracks downloaded/undownloaded images

+### Requirements:
+- A stability AI API key is required.
+You can read some instructions here: https://platform.stability.ai/docs/getting-started
+- If you already have an account you can find your API key in your account settings here: https://platform.stability.ai/account/keys

 ## Screenshots
 <img width="550" alt="Window Screenshot" src="https://github.com/ThioJoe/BasicStabilityAPI-GUI/assets/12518330/23190559-b8b2-4add-a73c-002d414fc498">